 The determination is based at least in part on a proximity measure based on the location of the user device and a location specified for the first local document.

 In response to the determination, for each other local documents in the set of local documents, a proximity measure location of the user device and the location specified for the other local document is determined.
 The first local document is demoted in its ranking when at least one of the proximity measures indicates a respective other local document has a specified location that is within a threshold distance of the location of the user device.

-When it comes to local searches, the major search engines do provide “maps” results in response to queries that have an intent based upon location associated with them.
-Search for “Pizza” around lunch time, and chances are that you are looking for a place to buy a pie or at least a couple of slices.
+When it comes to local searches, the major search engines do provide “maps” results in response to queries that have an intent-based upon location associated with them.
+Search for “Pizza” around lunchtime, and chances are that you are looking for a place to buy a pie or at least a couple of slices.
 A search engine showing you nearby pizzerias makes a good deal of sense.
-In addition to organic web results, Google might also show you Google Maps results that are definitely based upon location, and aimed at addressing a situational need that you likely have.
+In addition to organic web results, Google might also show you Google Maps results that are based upon location, and aimed at addressing a situational need that you likely have.

 But then, I see Universal Orlando, in Florida, and Disneyworld, also in Florida.
 I wonder if those are pages that just rank well for the term “Amusement Parks”.
-They could, based upon relevance, or information retrieval scores, and high quality scores involving metrics such as PageRank.
+They could be based upon relevance, or information retrieval scores, and high-quality scores involving metrics such as PageRank.
 Why no Disneyland in the organic search results?
 I’ll have to see if I can gauge how well the SEO appears to be done on that site.
-I’m wondering if it was demoted from these search results pursuant to something like this patent.
+I’m wondering if it was demoted from these search results under something like this patent.
 Why would the Florida Amusement parks show up highly in my search results (top 20)?

 Local Significance and Boosted Results

 The patent tells us that some websites have a “local significance” to them.
 Based upon the search engine understanding my search device’s (computer or phone) location, and the location of those websites, if they are within a certain threshold distance apart, those sites might be considered locally significant, and the patent tells us that they may be boosted in search results.